Those We Touch

 After graduation, my daughter went on to Hampton University and we lost contact with the young lady.
 A few years later, after graduation, my daughter came home for the Christmas holidays and told me her old classmate had contacted her on FaceBook.
 She asked how I was doing and told her to “thank me.”

 Curiously, I asked why she was thanking me.
-She revealed that I had inspired her to attend college and now she was in dental school!
+She revealed how I had inspired her to attend college and now she was in dental school!

-I couldn’t have felt more proud at that moment if she was one of my own.
+I couldn’t have felt more proud at that moment as if she was one of my own..

 In fact, she was one of my own!
 I know now what it means to be a part of a village.
-My only regret was I reach out to more of them to make the transition.
+My only regret was I didn’t reach out to more of them.

 And… maybe I did.